danlentz/printv/README.md

 almost always wind up turning to is the *"Handy PRINTV Macro"* that is distributed as part of the GBBopen suite.
-It is an effective subistitute for tracing evaluation with ad-hoc PRINT forms that doesn't require one to compose legions af complete PRINT or (worse yet FORMAT) calls explicitly enumerating each value one wishes to incorporate in the trace.
+It is an effective subistitute for tracing evaluation with ad-hoc PRINT forms that doesn't require one to compose legions of complete PRINT or (worse yet FORMAT) calls explicitly enumerating each value one wishes to incorporate in the trace.
 It also provides a standardized format for your debug-logging output that is both consistent and easy to